threeport/user-docs/docs/index.md

    controller.
 0. When the custom workload is created, Threeport deploys all the components of the application, stitching all the components together to produce a running, available application as soon as all resources are provisioned.
-In this example a front-end component is deployed with TLS termination and network ingress from the public internet plumbed through an AWS load balancer.
+In the above example a front-end component is deployed with TLS termination and network ingress from the public internet plumbed through an AWS load balancer.
 The back end workload is deployed and connected to a new AWS RDS database that is